 1 Execution site(s)

-Elvira M. recalls: "During the first shooting, I was home.
-The local men were requisitioned to fill the ditch, they said that the earth was still moving, afterwards.
-I could hear shooting and crying.
+Elvira M.: "During the first shooting, I was at home.
+Local men were requisitioned to fill the ditch in, they said that the earth was still moving afterwards.
+I could hear gunfire and lots of crying.
 Everybody was afraid."
 (Witness N°431, interviewed in April 2011)

-"The Germans surrounded the house of a Jew.
+"The Germans surrounded the house of a Jewish man.
 I heard some shots fired by the policemen.
-Suddenly, I saw smoke which came from the house, the policemen had burned the house.”
+Suddenly, I saw smoke coming from the house, the policemen had set the house on fire.”
 [Act of the Soviet Extraordinary Commission, RG 22.022M/7021-81/106]

-Ivenets is a small city located 56 kilometers west of Minsk.
-In 1941, there were probably about 1,200 Jews residing in this district center.
+Ivenets is a small town located 56 kilometers west of Minsk.
+In 1941, there were probably around 1,200 Jews residing in the district center.
 The place was under German occupation from 1941 to 1944.

-On September 5, 1941, 50 male Jews were shot for failing to comply with German orders.
+On September 5, 1941, 50 Jewish men were shot for failing to comply with German orders.
 On November, 1941, the German authorities established an enclosed ghetto in Ivenets.
 The ghetto was located on two very narrow streets, Mill and Shulhof.
-The ghetto received Jews from the surrounding villages, and during 1942, the Jews were selected and sent to other ghettos, as that of Novogrudok.
-The Germans liquidated the remaining ones from the Ivenets ghetto on June 9, 1942.
-About 800 victims were shot in a pit in a forest.
+The ghetto also housed Jews from surrounding villages.
+Over the course of 1942, the Jews were selected and sent to other ghettos, such as Novogrudok ghetto.
+The Germans liquidated the remaining Jews from the Ivenets ghetto on June 9, 1942.
+Circa.
+800 victims were shot in a pit in a forest.

 Do you have additional information regarding a village that you would like to share with Yahad ?